-UPDATE #2: Chinese authorities released the full Party and State Institutional Reform Plan on March 16, and the new State Council announced its organizational structure on March 20.
-We have accordingly updated our bilingual State Council organizational chart and will soon update this post in accordance with the full Reform Plan.
+UPDATE #2 (Mar.
+23, 2023): Chinese authorities released the full Party and State Institutional Reform Plan on March 16, and the new State Council announced its organizational structure on March 20.
+We have accordingly updated our bilingual State Council organizational chart and this guide.
+Click here to jump to the update.

 On Tuesday, March 7, China unveiled details of its 2023 State Council Institutional Reform Plan (Plan) [国务院机构改革方案].
 The National People’s Congress (NPC) is set to approve the Plan on March 9, ahead of its votes to appoint a new slate of State Council officials on March 10–11.
 This would be the ninth round of State Council reorganization since the Reform Era began.
 Previous rounds took place in 1982, 1988, and every five years thereafter.